Spanish PM appoints new health minister amid worsening pandemic

-Former health minister Salvador Illa, who like Darias is from Sanchez’s Spanish Socialist Workers’ Party (PSOE), stepped down to run for elections scheduled in his native Catalonia for Feb.
+Former Health Minister Salvador Illa, who like Darias is from Sanchez’s Socialist Party (PSOE), stepped down to run in an election scheduled in his native Catalonia for Feb.
 14 to try to win the regional government away from pro-independence parties.

 Instead, the government has delegated regional authorities to deploy a mixture of curfews, caps on gatherings and restrictions on business opening hours, which still required central coordination, of which Darias was in charge.